 - 4.4.1 A proposal must comply with all the requirements of the RFP.
-If it is determined that a proposal does not comply with any of the requirements of the RFP, such proposal will be deemed non-responsive and will not be given further consideration. - 4.4.2 The evaluation and selection process will be conducted in the following phases: - Phase 1 Mandatory Technical Evaluation - Phase 2 Rated Technical Evaluation - Phase 3 Financial Evaluation - Phase 4 Determination of Highest Ranked Bidder
+If it is determined that a proposal does not comply with any of the requirements of the RFP, such proposal will be deemed non-responsive and will not be given further consideration. - 4.4.2 The evaluation and selection process will be conducted in the following phases: - Phase 1 Mandatory Technical Evaluation - Phase 2 Rated Technical Evaluation - Phase 3 Determination of 3 Highest Ranked Bidders - Phase 4 Rated Functionality Demonstration - Phase 5 Financial Evaluation - Phase 6 Determination of Highest Ranked Bidder